freeCodeCamp/freeCodeCamp/CONTRIBUTING.md

 Hello 👋!

-freeCodeCamp.org is possible, Thanks to thousands of kind volunteers like you.
+freeCodeCamp.org is possible, thanks to thousands of kind volunteers like you.
 We are grateful for your contributions and we are excited to welcome you aboard.

 We strictly enforce our ["Code of Conduct"](https://www.freecodecamp.org/code-of-conduct).
 Take a moment to read it.
 It's only 196 words long.